Marcel Desailly

-Marcel David Desailly (/fr/; born 7 September 1968) is a French former professional footballer, who played as a centre-back or defensive midfielder.
+Marcel David Desailly (/fr/; born 7 September 1968) is a former professional footballer, who played as a centre-back or defensive midfielder.
 During a successful career at club level, lasting from 1986 to 2006, Desailly won several titles, including UEFA Champions League medals with both Marseille and AC Milan, and also played for Nantes and Chelsea, among other teams.
 At international level, he collected 116 caps between 1993 and 2004, scoring three goals, and was a member of the France international squads that won the 1998 World Cup and Euro 2000.

-Desailly is widely regarded as one of the best players of his generation and one of the greatest defenders in the history of the sport.
+Desailly is regarded by many commentators as one of the leading players of his generation and among the most accomplished defenders in the history of the sport.

 Early life

 Marcel David Desailly was born on 7 September 1968 in Accra, Ghana, to Elizabeth Addy.
 Elizabeth married Mr Abbey, an architect, and became pregnant with Desailly while Marcel Desailly Sr., a diplomat who would become Desailly's adoptive father, was away in France.
 He was adopted by Desailly Sr. soon after he was born and was named after his adoptive father, instead of Odenkey Abbey, the name preferred by his biological father.
 His mother married Desailly Sr., who adopted all of her children (the former professional footballer Seth Adonkor, seven years his elder, was a half-brother of his).
 The family relocated to France when Desailly was four years old.